-Given several people who attend our day services may not have the capacity to make this decision, Mental Capacity Assessments are being completed and Best Interest Decisions made.
+Given that several people who attend our day services may not have the capacity to make this decision, Mental Capacity Assessments are being completed and Best Interest Decisions made.
 Additional risk assessments will also be completed for those who are either Clinically vulnerable or extremely clinically vulnerable that wish to attend.

-For those who choose not to attend, or it is deemed not in their best interests to attend; their place will be held for this period of time.
+For those who choose not to attend, or it is deemed not in their best interests to attend; their place will be held for this period of time and existing contingencies plans will continue.
 The following mitigations have been put in place since the original decision to close building-based services was approved, including: